Returning Land in Honor of the Methow People

-In a letter from the Business Council of the Confederated Tribes of the Colville Reservation, Chairman Andy Joseph, Jr writes “The Chewuch Valley and Wagner Ranch are part of the Methow homeland where the ancestors of our people have fished, hunted, gathered, and practiced their traditional cultures for millennia and it is that relationship with the lands and waters of the Methow that inspires our commitment to anadromous fisheries habitat protection and restoration there.
-Ownership of the Wagner Ranch would represent a small, but significant step toward redressing historical injustices and dispossession of the Methow People’s ancestral lands and allow the Tribes to protect and restore significant salmon and steelhead habitat.”
+In a letter from the Business Council of the Confederated Tribes of the Colville Reservation, Chairman Andy Joseph, Jr wrote, “The Chewuch Valley and Wagner Ranch are part of the Methow homeland where the ancestors of our people have fished, hunted, gathered, and practiced their traditional cultures for millennia and it is that relationship with the lands and waters of the Methow that inspires our commitment to anadromous fisheries habitat protection and restoration there.
+Ownership of the Wagner Ranch represents a small, but significant step toward redressing historical injustices and dispossession of the Methow People’s ancestral lands and allow the Tribes to protect and restore significant salmon and steelhead habitat.”

 How can I learn more about the Methow People and the Confederated Tribes of the Colville Reservation?

 The Confederated Tribes of the Colville Reservation host an incredible website full of information.
 As a starting place, we recommend this Brief History story page.